mrmartineau/zander.wtf-2017/_posts/2015-09-03-UX-of-a-front-end-framework.md

 comments: true
 layout: post
 title: "The UX of a front-end framework"
-excerpt: ""
+excerpt: "How we focused on our user's for the latest of Kickoff"
 image: 16923893738_bb436e3ec2_m.jpg
 ---
-Back in May 2015 we [released v5.0.0 of Kickoff](https://github.com/TryKickoff/kickoff/releases/tag/5.0.0), the focus of this release was to improve the framework's UX.
+Back in May we [released v5.0.0 of Kickoff](https://github.com/TryKickoff/kickoff/releases/tag/5.0.0), the focus of this release was to improve the framework's UX.
 What does that mean?
 Can you have UX on a framework or a set of files?
 I believe you can, and here’s how we did it.

-Kickoff is predominantly used at my place of work, [TMW](http://tmwunlimited.com), but increasingly it is being used by more and more people.
+Kickoff is predominantly used at my place of work, [TMW](http://tmwunlimited.com), but increasingly it is being used by more and more developers and other agencies.
 This means that we need to be more considered when changing things but we now have to focus on how it will be used by a wider community.
-Files should be where you expect; ‘things’ should be named in an intuitive manner; and the all important download/install had to be as easy as possible and we realised we needed to improve various things.
+Files should be where you expect; ‘things’ should be named in an intuitive manner; and the all important download/install has to be as easy as possible and we realised we needed to improve various things.

 ## File/folder structure
 Pre version 5, Kickoff's folder structure looked something like this: